Deraingo/CS-3450-Group6-Project/README.md

 # README

+## Testing
+There has been a carFill.py script made to do database management and testing so that we can test different kinds of cars and conditions on the database

 ## An explanation of the organization and name scheme for the workspace
 The VerdeCars web app will be stored in a Github repository titled CS-3450-Group6-Project.